wpscholar-wp-plugins/simple-website-redirect/readme.txt

 If you don't meet the below requirements, I highly recommend you upgrade your WordPress install or move to a web host that supports a more recent version of PHP.

 * Requires WordPress version 4.0 or greater
-* Requires PHP version 5.2.4 or greater ( PHP version 5.2.4 is required to run WordPress version 4.0 )
+* Requires PHP version 5.4 or greater

 = The Easy Way =